GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_2.md

 # Aim
-1. Go through the pipeline of phasing and imputing high density genotype to sequence level
+1. Go through the pipeline of phasing and imputing high-density genotype to sequence level
 2. Understand the importance of quality control
 3. Know how to evaluate the imputation performance

 # Tools we need
-BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))
+BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control. the current version is 1.9-GCC-7.4.0. ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))

-VCFtools: basic bioinformatics software, in this tutorial, we use it for compare two vcf files and evaluate the concordance rate ([https://vcftools.github.io/index.html](https://vcftools.github.io/index.html))
+VCFtools: basic bioinformatics software, in this tutorial, we use it for comparing two vcf files and evaluate the concordance rate.
+The current version is /0.1.15-GCC-9.2.0-Perl-5.30.1 ([https://vcftools.github.io/index.html](https://vcftools.github.io/index.html))

 R: basic statistics software

-Beagle 5.0: software for phasing and imputation ([https://faculty.washington.edu/browning/beagle/beagle.html](https://faculty.washington.edu/browning/beagle/beagle.html))
+Beagle: software for phasing and imputation.
+The current version is version 5.1-18May20. ([https://faculty.washington.edu/browning/beagle/beagle.html](https://faculty.washington.edu/browning/beagle/beagle.html))

 Minimac3: software for imputation ([https://genome.sph.umich.edu/wiki/Minimac3](https://genome.sph.umich.edu/wiki/Minimac3))